Raz8rHD/Auraline/Documents/DevelopmentCommentary.md

 https://github.com/user-attachments/assets/85c04739-459d-4039-9386-3d2438037529

 *Figure 27.
-Video with a dark background and the audio that has been sampled for Track 1.*
+Video with a dark background and the audio that has been sampled in Track 1.*

 #### Sample Manipulation & Chopping
 * **Tools:** `Quick Sampler`, `Vocal Transformer`